What You’ll Learn: The Curriculum

 Your course work will help you learn about your students, their families, and their urban community.
 In the classroom, you’ll apply this knowledge as your mentor teacher starts the school year.

-Knowing the individuals in our classrooms, their families, and communities are essential starting points of teaching.
-Building relationships with learners, learning from them and their experiences, and empowering these in the classroom establishes mutual respect and social contingencies where all class members contribute to social, emotional, and intellectual growth.
-Topics include: learner identities, unpacking teacher privilege, intersections of diversity, building on family/community resources, and responding to diversity through individualization.
+Knowing the individuals in our classrooms, their families, and communities is an essential starting point of teaching.
+Building relationships with learners, learning from them and their experiences, and empowering them in the classroom establish mutual respect and social contingencies where all class members contribute to social, emotional, and intellectual growth.
+Topics include learner identities, unpacking teacher privilege, intersections of diversity, building on family/community resources, and responding to diversity through individualization.

 You’ll learn about the different kinds of classrooms, and connect how you were taught to how you’ll teach.
 In the classroom, you’ll apply this knowledge as you understand why your mentor teacher establishes certain routines and procedures.

 Where we teach and learn influences how we function and who we engage in the process.
-This module focuses on various contexts of learning and schooling in urban environments, including classrooms (general, inclusive, and separate); historical contexts; federal, state, and local policies that shape learning contexts, learning, and learners.
-Students will be able to identify models of positive classroom environments, support high expectations of all students, collaborate with families and other professionals, and create caring classrooms for diverse learners.
+This course focuses on various contexts of learning and schooling in a range of environments, including classrooms (general, inclusive, and separate); historical contexts; and federal, state, and local policies that shape learning contexts, learning, and learners.
+Teacher candidates will be able to identify models of positive classroom environments, support high expectations for all students, collaborate with families and other professionals, and create caring classrooms for diverse learners.